 It is also imperative to have branded colours, typefaces, fonts, and a standard design.
 Therefore, the ideal practice is to appoint someone to charge everyone else’s email signature design.

 The person appointed will create an email signature template for the entire organisation or a specific department.
 You will create respective email signatures for the entire staff.

 According to the report of a survey conducted on marketers and business owners from the USA, UK, Australia, Canada, and 50 other countries, it was found that 62% of the respondents use their email signatures for marketing regularly or occasionally.

 Such an increase in email signature users suggests a significant boom in the email signature market.

-With the increase in users, there is also the growing need to automate email signatures.
-So we have several tools for generating email signatures, like HubSpot, MySignature, Newoldstamp, Designhill, Si.gnatu.re, WiseStamp, etc.
+With the increase in users, there is also a growing need to automate email signatures.
+So we have several tools for generating email signatures, like HubSpot, MySignature, Newoldstamp, Designhill, and Si.gnatu.re, WiseStamp, etc.

 It is a sophisticated way of converting an email sign-off into a marketing tool.

-Some email signature marketing platforms allow you to include and edit banners in all of the employee signatures.
+Some email signature marketing platforms allow you to include and edit banners in all employee signatures.